-The cleaning of fridges, microwaves, shower recesses and toilets in studio rooms and one bedroom apartments is the responsibility of the resident.
+The cleaning of fridges, microwaves, shower recesses and toilets in studio rooms and one-bedroom apartments is the responsibility of the resident.
 These areas must be kept clean during the lease period.
 NOTE: Fridges must be emptied and cleaned thoroughly at the end of the lease period or an excess cleaning charge will be applied.
 This is calculated on an hourly rate.

-Studio rooms and one bedroom apartments are cleaned by our housekeepers once a month.
-Residents in studio rooms and one bedroom apartments will be notified of the monthly room clean schedule in advance.
+Studio rooms and one-bedroom apartments are cleaned by our housekeepers once a month (subject to change to more frequent cleaning service).
+Residents in studio rooms and one-bedroom apartments will be notified of the monthly room clean schedule in advance.

-Students in standard and standard premium rooms have their room cleaned on a weekly basis by our housekeepers.
-The schedule is published at the beginning of each semester on the UniHall portal.
+Students in standard and standard premium rooms have their room cleaned on a fortnightly basis (subject to change to more frequent cleaning service) by our housekeepers.
+The schedule is published at the beginning of each semester on the UniHall Dortal.

 The included cleaning for rooms is compulsory, and part of your residential agreement to live at UniHall.
 However, residents may request to cancel one cleaning service per semester, only under exceptional circumstances (such as medical or undertaking of exams).
 The request is subject to approval and needs to be submitted to your relevant Reslife Staff seven working days prior your scheduled cleaning service.
-Please note, regardless of whether the cleaning service cancellation is approved, your room will be inspected by the Housekeeping supervisor.
+Please note, regardless of whether the cleaning service cancellation is approved, your room will be inspected by the Housekeeping Supervisor.

-Housekeeping staff will not service unsatisfactory rooms and a report will be submitted to the relevant Reslife Staff who will contact the resident
+Housekeeping staff will not service unsatisfactory rooms and a report will be submitted to the relevant Reslife Staff who will contact the resident.